Ivica Solomun

-Ivica Solomun (born 29 January 1968) is a retired Croatian football midfielder and manager.
+Ivica Solomun (born 29 January 1968) is a retired Croatian football goalkeeper and manager.
 He is the most capped goalkeeper in the Croatian First Football League with 304 appearances.

 He scored a goal for Varteks Varaždin from a penalty against HNK Vukovar '91 in February 2000.

 Managerial career

 Solomun worked as an assistant to Zlatko Dalić at Al Faisaly, took charge of newly-founded Varaždin in 2012 and was named manager of NK Međimurje in June 2022, but was replaced by Zoran Ivančić three months later.

 He also worked as a goalkeeper coach for Varaždin and the Croatia U-19 team.
 He also worked as manager of Slovenian side Zavrč on two occasions.

 Personal life

 Solomun is married to Dorotea and they hava a daughter and a son together.